Tejas204/Tejas204/README.md

 I am a Masters student at the Saarland University, Germany.
 I was working as an Analyst at Deloitte USI for more than 2 years.
 I am a Computer Engineering graduate from VESIT, Mumbai.
 I am interested in full-stack web development, machine learning, deep learning and cryptography.

-* I am interested in the applications of AI, cryptograohy and full stack web development.
+* I am interested in the applications of AI, cryptography and full stack web development.
 * I'm learning React JS, Express JS, MongoDB
 * Other than tech, I like to play badminton and read books
 * You can contact me on tejasdhopavkar2000@gmail.com or on <a href="https://www.linkedin.com/in/tejas-dhopavkar/">LinkedIn</a>